Atami Castle

 Atami Castle (熱海城, Atami-jō) is a Japanese castle replica on the summit of Nishikigaura Mountain in Atami, Shizuoka Prefecture.
 It is one of the most scenic spots in Atami City, offering a panoramic view of the city and southern Atami.
 The building hosts several museums on Japanese history.
 200 sakura trees were planted in the castle's garden, which hosts a cherry blossom festival from late March to early April.
 First constructed in 1959, Atami castle is not a real historical site.

 History

 During the Sengoku period the Odawara Hōjō clan considered building a hilltop castle on Nishikigaura for its navy, but were unable to do so.

-In the 1950s, the area around Atami experienced rapid growth because of a booming domestic tourism industry, Atami Castle was envisioned as a tourist attraction during this period.
+In the 1950s, the area around Atami experienced rapid growth because of a boom in the domestic tourism industry; Atami Castle was envisioned as a tourist attraction during this period.

-Many historic Japanese buildings were heavily damaged or destroyed in the World War II American aerial bombing of Japan.
-The 1950s saw the renewed interest and reconstruction of destroyed Japanese castles.
-Around the same period as when Atami Castle was built, the main keeps of Hiroshima Castle, Nagoya Castle, and Kumamoto Castle were also rebuilt using reinforced concrete.
-However, unlike those other Japanese castles, Atami Castle is not a modern reconstruction of an earlier structure.
-Before 1959, there was never a castle built on the site.